Off-Peak Usage | Guernsey Electricity

 First, a few things to check.

-2. What are your low-rate times?
-Not sure - check the back of your electricity statement
+- What are your low-rate times?
+If you're not sure, check the back of your electricity statement

-Discover more about saving money on your electricity bill in our energy saving hub.
+Discover more about DIY savings on your electricity bill in our energy saving hub.